NordicHPC/sonar/README.md

 information, and prints it to stdout, stores it in a local directory tree, or sends it to a remote collector.

+Sonar proper is GPL-3 but some side components that are crucial for the interaction with other tools that might not be GPL carry the MIT license.

 ![image of a fish swarm](img/sonar-small.png)

 Image: [Midjourney](https://midjourney.com/), [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode)